State Space Models (SSM)

 State space models (SSMs) are a class of probabilistic models that describe a system’s evolution over time.
 They consist of two primary components:

-we note that the SSMs are widely used in control theory and signal processing to model complex systems with hidden states such as Kalman filters and Hidden Markov Models (HMMs).
+We note that SSMs are widely used in control theory and signal processing to model complex systems with hidden states, such as Kalman filters and Hidden Markov Models (HMMs).

-The SSM models are defined by a learned parameters $ {A, B, C } $, where:
+The SSM model is defined by learned parameters \({A, B, C}\), where:

 HiPPO: High-order Polynomial Projection Operators

-State space representation has an exponential nature which makes the SSMs suffer from the exponential scaling of the gradient through long sequences and impractical for long-range dependencies.
+State space models have an exponential nature, which causes SSMs to suffer from gradient explosion or vanishing when handling long sequences—making them impractical for capturing long-range dependencies.

-To address this issue the authors leveraged HiPPO theory to allow the state $ x(t) $ to memorize the the input $ u(t) $ through the state transition matrix $ A $, named HiPPO Matrix.
-At any time $t$, the current state $x(t)$ can be used to approximately reconstruct the entire input $ u $ up to time $ t $.
+To address this, the authors introduced HiPPO theory, which allows the state \(x(t)\) to memorize the input \(u(t)\) through a state transition matrix \(A\), called the HiPPO matrix.
+At any time \(t\), the state \(x(t)\) can approximately reconstruct the entire past input up to \(t\).

 Discrete-Time SSMs

-For non-recurrent SSMs, we find a connection between LTI systems and convolutional neural networks.
-Assuming the initial state ( x_0 = 0 ), the output of the SSM can be expressed as:
+For non-recurrent SSMs, we can draw a connection between Linear Time-Invariant (LTI) systems and convolutional neural networks.
+Assuming the initial state \(x_0 = 0\), the output of the SSM can be written step-by-step:

 Methods